 - the date that the pledge and the agreement was signed.

 The following notices must accompany a pawn ticket.

-a notice of a pawners rights and obligations.
-This notice is called Form 2, the Rights and Obligations of a Pawnbroker and can be downloaded from the Forms page or obtained from a Fair Trading Centre.
+- a notice of a pawners rights and obligations.
+This notice is called Form 2, the Rights and Obligations of a Pawnbroker.
+You can get one at a Service NSW Centre or download it from the <forms page> on our website.